Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Results

 \section{Results}

 With the one-dimensional differential system presented in Section \ref{subsec:gas_accretion}, we simulate the envelope growth of planetary embryos ranging from $M_{\rm rock} = 0.1 M_\oplus$ to $M_{\rm rock} = 0.5 M_\oplus$.
 We do not consider embryos of higher masses because of the evidence of the Earth's formation via giant impact(s) post-nebular dispersion \citep{Tucker_2014}, which requires proto-planets of mass $M_{\rm rock} \leq 0.5 M_\oplus$.
-We explore depletion factors of $\log f_{\rm dep} \in [0,-1,-2,-3,-4]$ (see Equation \ref{eq:rho_MMSN}) to explore formation at later stages of the lifetime of the disk, as the latter gradually dissipates.
+We explore depletion factors of $\log f_{\rm dep} \in [0,-1,-2,-3,-4,-5,-6]$ (see Equation \ref{eq:rho_MMSN}) to explore formation at later stages of the lifetime of the disk, as the latter gradually dissipates.

-We find that dissolution of nebular gas is only possible in the early stages of envelope formation, as the surface temperature of the envelope-mantle boundary quickly reaches the solidification temperature of the mantle (i.e. $T_0 \approx T_{\rm melt} $).
+We find that dissolution of nebular gas is only possible in the early stages of envelope formation while the mantle stays molten (i.e. the red dashed line for the example case of Figure \ref{fig:example_envelope}), as the surface temperature of the envelope-mantle boundary quickly reaches the solidification temperature of the mantle (i.e. $T_0 \approx T_{\rm melt} $).
 We therefore stress the importance of adopting a careful treatment of the cooling of primordial envelopes to avoid overestimating the dissolved concentration of noble gases in the mantle.
 For example, if one were to calculate the dissolved fraction of $^{22}$Ne in the mantle (using Equation \ref{eq:Henrys_law}) based on the near-isothermal end state of the envelope shown in the top panel of Figure \ref{fig:example_envelope}, the primordial Ne budget of the mantle would be overestimated by several orders of magnitude due to the large increase of $P_0$ from $\approx 10^{-5}$ MPa to $\approx 10$ MPa during the gas accretion stage.